TrivadisPF/data-mesh-hackathon/documentation/Governance.md

 `pub.ecommerce.orderproc.order.state.v1`

 To enforce topic naming rules, be sure to set the `auto.create.topics.enable` setting for your Apache Kafka broker to `false.
-This means that topics can only be created manually, which from an organizational point of view requires an application process.
+This means that topics can only be created manually, which from an organisational point of view requires an application process.

 ### Consumer Groups